codemonkey85/PKMDS-Blazor/README.md

-# PKMDS-Blazor
+# PKMDS for Web

-A Blazor app to edit your Pokemon save files.
+A web app to edit your Pokemon save files.

 Powered by PKHeX.Core: https://github.com/kwsch/PKHeX